googleapis/synthtool/synthtool/gcp/templates/node_library/CONTRIBUTING.md

 1. [Prepare your environment for Node.js setup][setup].

-1. Install dependencies:
+1. From the root directory, install dependencies by following the instructions in [samples/README.md][dependencies]:

+        # Install unit and system test dependencies.
         npm install

+        # Install sample integration test dependencies.
+        cd samples/
+        npm link ../
+        npm install

-1. Run the tests:
+1. From the root directory, run the tests:

         # Run unit tests.
         npm test